gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 <PrimaryButton>Click me</PrimaryButton>
 ```

 Components become the base building blocks of your site.
-Instead of being
-limited to the building blocks the browser provides e.g. `<button />`, you can easily create new building blocks that elegantly meet the needs of your projects.
+Instead of being limited to the building blocks the browser provides, e.g. `<button />`, you can easily create new building blocks that elegantly meet the needs of your projects.

 ### ✋ Using page components